fenixkz/rl_journey/Lesson-1/theory.md

 J(\theta) = E_{\tau \sim \pi_\theta} \left[ \sum_{t=0}^{T} \gamma^t r_{t+1} \right]
 $$

-where: $\gamma$ is a constant that controls the importance of future rewards.
+where $\gamma$ is a constant that controls the importance of future rewards.
 This value, known as the discount factor, is set between 0 and 1.
 It decays future rewards exponentially, encouraging the agent to balance immediate reward against long-term possible reward.
 Think of $\gamma$ as the agent's 'patience'.
 A $\gamma$ close to 0 creates a 'short-sighted' agent that only cares about the very next reward.
 A $\gamma$ close to 1 creates a 'far-sighted' agent that values future rewards same as immediate ones.

 ## Example

-To reinforce your understanding, let's review a simple and popular example of a Reinforcement Learning problem: the 2D Grid World.
+To reinforce your understanding, let's review a simple and popular example of a RL problem: the 2D Grid World.
 We will use this example to assign concrete meaning to the formal notation we've learned.

 <p align="center">
   <img src="figures/example.jpg" />